robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “Thanks, Graham,” she said.
 “We’ll take it from here.”

 Dismissal with manners—that was Lauren’s style.
 Same authority.

 Graham left.

 The door clicked shut.

-The room returned to its rhythm, as if the visit had been weather, and Mara had installed proper drainage.
+The room returned to its rhythm, as if the visit had been wind blowing through an open window.

 Charlie finished the line he’d been drawing.

 He set the chalk down.
 Properly.
 Quietly, calmly.

 Only then did he look up.
-His eyes were bright with the adrenaline of having not collapsed.
+His eyes were too bright, unsettled.

-Sarah opened her mouth, clearly unable to help herself.
+Sarah's head twitched.

 “Not bad,” she said.
 “You didn’t even flinch.”

-Charlie’s gaze flicked to Mara, checking the rule.
-Mara’s tone stayed flat.
+Charlie’s gaze flicked to her.

-“Colleague.”
+“Colleague,” Mara said.

-Sarah rolled her eyes and adjusted.
+Sarah rolled her eyes.

 “Not bad,” she repeated, different now.
 “You kept your hands.”

 Lauren stepped closer to him, her voice quiet enough that it didn’t turn into applause.

 “That’s the rung,” she said.
-“Not the comeback.
-The staying on task.”
+“Staying on task.”

 Charlie swallowed.
-“It felt... stupid.”
+“I felt... stupid.”

-Mara gave a what of it? shrug.
+Mara gave a shrug.
 “Yes.”

 Charlie blinked.
 “Yes?”